New Ram City, Aries

 The traffic had increased tenfold around them, and so they were limb-to-limb with other shoppers and a couple of shopkeepers who were closing up.
 Olive briefly mentioned something about rush hour, and how everyone was now trying to leave the marketplace at the same time.
 Trystan and Samuel attempted to push back the crowd while simultaneously juggling all the items Olive had bought.

 “It’s easy to get lost or pickpocketed,” someone else said.

 But Claire did not hear the rest of their worries.
 Because he had already slipped away from them.

 * * *

 From the belfry of a steeple that oversaw the entire market square, Claire sat enjoying the evening breeze.
 He was seated on the railings that caged in the bell behind him with one leg dangling over the edge and the other tucked just beneath it.
-He studied the people below.
+With a hum, he studied the people below.

-In the square, the little dots of Ariesian citizens and of tourists darted from stall to stall, cloaks fluttering.
-From this distance, the sleeves of their cloaks looked almost like wings.
-The way they wandered around without exiting reminded him of birds trapped inside a cage.
-Claire couldn’t help but smile at the thought.
+In the square, the little dots of Ariesian citizens and tourists darted from stall to stall, cloaks fluttering.
+From this distance, the sleeves of said clocks looked almost like wings.
+The way they all wandered around without exiting reminded him of birds trapped inside a cage.
+Claire couldn’t help but smile wryly at the thought.

 A shadow flickered from behind him.
 Then another.
 He turned.

 Standing in front of the bell was a figure dressed in black-cloth stealth gear.
 A traditional white mask painted on with red cheeks and a black smile obscured their face.
 Beside that figure crouched another in similar gear wearing a wooden mask.